-Wisconsinites have invented lots of stuff.
-The first kindergarten in the US, possibly the world, took place in Watertown.
+Wisconsinites (people who live in Wisconsin) have invented lots of stuff.
+The state claims that the first kindergarten in the US, possibly the world, took place here in a city called Watertown.
 Love milk shakes or smoothies?
-The blender was created in Wisconsin; so was the first ice cream sundae and modern typewriter.
+The blender was created in Wisconsin.
+So was the first ice cream sundae and modern typewriter.
 Let’s not forget smooth toilet paper.
 There was a time when toilet paper rolls often had splinters of wood in them.
 Ouch!

 - In 1634, the first European came, a French explorer named Jean Nicolet.
-He found a land rich in beaver furs.
+He was really searching for a Northwest Passage to China but instead, found a land rich in beaver furs.
 Soon Europeans began trading their goods for furs and then took these furs back home where they were in high demand.

 - In 1689, a French trader named Nicolas Perrot claimed this land for France.